©Photo by iStock: shirosuna-m

 • An official copy of their Family Register (戸籍謄本, kosekitohon) not older than 1 month

-You will also need two people to act as witnesses on the paperwork, and they must be over the age of 20, but do not have to be Japanese citizens.
-Marriages must be registered at the nearest ward office to where the couple will be living.
+You will also need two people to act as witnesses on the paperwork.
+They must be over the age of 20 but do not have to be Japanese citizens.
+Marriages must be registered at the nearest ward office where the couple will live.

 Once that has all been accepted and approved, you’re legally married in Japan.
 Following that, you may need to fill out additional paperwork with your embassy/consulate to register your marriage abroad as well.